-WHEEL>P.MOD -This option controls how much PITCH MODULATION depth is increased by the MOD WHEEL position.
-This allows you to expressively control the PITCH MODULATION and its effect using the MOD WHEEL.
+WHEEL>P.MOD -This option controls how much PITCH MODULATION depth is increased by the Mod Wheel position.
+This allows you to expressively control the PITCH MODULATION and its effect using the Mod Wheel of your external keyboard.

 The AFT>P.MOD range is from 0-255, and the default setting is 0 (Off).